andrewrgoss/andrewrgoss.com/content/about.md

 title = "About"
 description = "Andrew Goss Background"
 +++
-> <b>TL;DR</b> -- Senior software/data engineer building business intelligence and programmatic media applications in the marketing/advertising industry.
+> <b>TL;DR</b> -- Senior software/data engineer building backend systems that help industry-leading brands make smarter marketing/advertising decisions.
+Also a world traveler.

 My career has been tied closely to the convergence of marketing and technology (martech) and the ever-increasing reliance on data at the heart of it all.
 With petabytes of data being generated at every turn through digital interactions, I work to wrangle this data and derive value from it.